ni/nimble/packages/nimble-tokens/README.md

 2. Blazor WebAssembly or Blazor Server: See the [nimble-blazor](/packages/nimble-blazor) documentation.
 3. Vanilla / Frameworkless: See the [nimble-components](/packages/nimble-components) documentation.

-## Using Higher Level Tokens in Themes
+## Using Higher-Level Theme-Aware Tokens

 The above libraries also offer a theming system which is independent of other components from the library.
-Adopting the theming system can be a cheaper way to update a legacy application to approximate the NI brand without the development and testing burden of adopting a new component library.
+Adopting this theming system can be a cheaper way to update a legacy application to approximate the NI brand without the development and testing burden of adopting a new component library.
 See [the theming documentation in `nimble-components`](/packages/nimble-components/README.md#theming) for more information.

 ## Using Nimble Tokens Directly

-You can consume low level Nimble tokens directly without using a Nimble component library.
-The low level tokens are less likely to change as NI designs evolve (consider whether this is a good thing for your application before deciding which approach to use).
+In limited special cases, you may consume low-level Nimble tokens directly.
+This is only recommended in cases where the high-level tokens don't work (for example desktop applications or legacy browsers that don't support custom elements).

 To add the Nimble tokens package to your application, install it from [the public NPM registry](https://www.npmjs.com/package/@ni/nimble-tokens) by running `npm install @ni/nimble-tokens`.

-### Understanding Nimble Color Tokens
+### Understanding Low-Level Color Tokens

 You can [view the available color tokens here](https://xd.adobe.com/view/8ce280ab-1559-4961-945c-182955c7780b-d9b1/screen/fed406fd-7568-40a9-8b1a-359f54c23186/).
 To understand their meaning, explore other pages of the document in Specs Mode (click the `</>` icon on the right side) and view how color tokens are applied to Nimble components.

-### Using Nimble Tokens
+### Using Low-Level Tokens

 The tokens are available in several formats: